Table of Contents

 6. Replacing Plastics with Bio-Plastics and Paper

-These new found insights have become a topic of conversation and has pushed more innovation in the sustainable packaging industry to find fully sustainable solutions for packaging designs.
+These insights have led to increased innovation in the sustainable packaging industry to find fully sustainable solutions.

 7. Designing for Reuse